nanotech-empa/blender-atomic-loader/README.md

 subprocess.call([python_exe, "-m", "pip", "install", "ase"])
 ```
 4) Run the script (button with an arrow) and wait
-5) To confirm that ASE if available, open the internal python console (Shift F4) and try `import ase`
+5) To confirm that ASE is available, open the internal python console (Shift F4) and try `import ase`

 ![Test ASE import](.imgs_readme/test_ase_import.png)